dotnet/aspire/docs/open-telemetry-architecture.md

 OTEL is focused on three kinds of telemetry: structured logging, tracing, and metrics. .NET libraries and apps have APIs for recording each kind of telemetry:

-* Structured logging - Log entries from `ILogger`.
+* Structured logging: Log entries from `ILogger`.
-* Tracing - Distributed tracing from `Activity`.
+* Tracing: Distributed tracing from `Activity`.
-* Metrics - Numeric values from `Meter`/`Instrument<T>`.
+* Metrics: Numeric values from `Meter` and `Instrument<T>`.

 When an OpenTelemetry SDK is configured in an app, it receives data from these APIs.

 ## OpenTelemetry SDK

-The [.NET OpenTelemetry SDK](https://github.com/open-telemetry/opentelemetry-dotnet) provides functionality to collect values from the .NET APIs listed above (`ILogger`, `Activity`, and `Meter`/`Instrument<T>`) and then export telemetry to a data store or reporting tool.
-Telemetry is exported using [OpenTelemetry protocol (OTLP)](https://opentelemetry.io/docs/specs/otel/protocol/).
-OTLP is a standard scheme for sending telemetry data using REST or gRPC.
+The [.NET OpenTelemetry SDK](https://github.com/open-telemetry/opentelemetry-dotnet) offers features for gathering data from several .NET APIs, including `ILogger`, `Activity`, `Meter`, and `Instrument<T>`.
+It then facilitates the export of this telemetry data to a data store or reporting tool.
+The telemetry export mechanism relies on the [OpenTelemetry protocol (OTLP)](https://opentelemetry.io/docs/specs/otel/protocol/), which serves as a standardized approach for transmitting telemetry data through REST or gRPC.

-.NET projects setup the .NET OpenTelemetry SDK using the service defaults project.
-Aspire templates automatically create the service defaults, and .NET Aspire apps call it at startup.
+.NET projects setup the .NET OpenTelemetry SDK using the _service defaults_ project.
+Aspire templates automatically create the service defaults, and Aspire apps call it at startup.
 The service defaults enable collecting and exporting telemetry for .NET apps.

 ## OpenTelemetry environment variables